 RICK GUARNO | ASSISTANT COACH

-Rick Guarno was hired as an assistant coach at Arkansas State on July 21, 2017.
+Rick Guarno was hired as an assistant coach and recruiting coordinator at Arkansas State on July 21, 2017.

-Guarno most recently served as the hitting coach and recruiting coordinator for the Skyhawks for the past three seasons, which coincided with some of the best seasons in school history.
-UT Martin won 30 Ohio Valley Conference games during his tenure for the most OVC wins in a three-year span in school history.
+Guarno served as the hitting coach and recruiting coordinator for UT Martin from 2015-17, which coincided with some of the best seasons in school history.
+The Skyhawks won 30 Ohio Valley Conference games during his tenure for the most OVC wins in a three-year span in school history.
 Last season, UTM won 25 games, which were the most in the Division-I Era (since 1992) for the program and qualified for the OVC Tournament for just the third time in school history.

 The 2017 version of Guarno's offense ranked in UT Martin's top-five in single-season history in hits (569, third), home runs (43, third), total bases (833, third), doubles (105, fourth), walks (205, fourth) and triples (15, fifth).
 He also helped Connor Aube earn Freshman All-American honors from Collegiate Baseball after successfully recruiting him to UTM.